 - Note down toileting habits – Note down the times they usually need the toilet and actively remind them to use the toilet at these timings.

-- Purchase incontinence aids – Purchase incontinence pads, commodes, etc. A commode can be placed near the patient’s room if the toilet is not nearby.
+- Purchase incontinence aids– Purchase incontinence pads, commodes, etc. A commode can be placed near the patient’s room if the toilet is not nearby.
 Incontinence products can be found in hospitals and some pharmacies.
-Do take a look at our products for handling incontinence and more on our specially-curated JagaStore.

 - Use easy to wear clothes – Use clothing that is easy to put on, remove and wash.
 Clothes with elastic bands and velcro are some good options for patients with dementia.